tinobragaa/hefestus-cave/README.md

 12. You will see build log scrolling at the bottom of the screen after that.
 When successfully finished building the app, you should see the link to your app.

 NB: You will need to add your Heroku app link to the ALLOWED_HOSTS in the settings.py file.
 You also need to make sure that DEBUG is set to False, requirements.txt and Procfile are up to date and pushed to GitHub.

+### Custom Domain and SSL Certificate:

+This project utilizes a custom domain purchased through [GoDaddy](https://www.godaddy.com/) and hosted on Heroku.

+To add a custom domain to Heroku, follow these steps:

+1. Log in to the [Heroku](https://www.heroku.com/) website.
+2. Navigate to the desired app.
+3. Access the "Settings" tab and scroll down to the "Domains" section.
+4. Click on "Add Domain" and enter your new domain (assuming you've already purchased it from a registrar).
+5. Proceed to the next step.
+6. Copy the _DNS target_ provided by Heroku.
+7. Create a new CNAME record within your registrar account and point your domain to the _DNS target_ provided by Heroku.
+8. Allow for the propagation period, which may take up to 48 hours.

+For SSL certificate management, this project utilizes the free SSL certificate provided by Heroku's [Automatic Certificate Management (ACM)](https://devcenter.heroku.com/articles/automated-certificate-management) system.

+To add the ACM SSL Certificate, follow these steps:

+1. Log in to the [Heroku](https://www.heroku.com/) website.
+2. Select the relevant app.
+3. Navigate to the "Settings" tab and locate the "SSL Certificates" section.
+4. Click on "Configure SSL".
+5. Choose "Automatic Certificate Management (ACM)" and proceed.
+6. Wait for the SSL certificate to be issued to your domain, which may take up to 60 minutes for propagation.

 ### Fork
 By forking the GitHub Repository, we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original owner's repository.